Updated: May 1

 Now with Covid, schools are monitoring temperatures, which means everyday these kids are faced with a test to see if they are sick.
 It brings the reality of the possibility home every day.

 The Covid Pandemic is killing over 1000 people a day on average in the USA and over 5000 a day globally.
 It has affected the lifestyles of everyone on the planet as government bodies try to balance the economic needs of the country with its public health safety.

 Extremists use fear-based arguments to make their cases for and against the need to wear masks, shut down businesses, and stay home.
-These opposing views create an environment of confusion, mistrust, and fear as people try to understand what the real threat is.
+These opposing views create an environment of confusion, mistrust, and fear as people try to understand what is the real threat.
 For example, a person living in Manhattan logically has a higher risk of catching Covid than a person living in a small town in Northern Canada, however, one only needs to look to Social Media to see the perceived fear of infection for some is just as high in the small town as it is in the city.

-Around the world cities have experienced violent protests, ideology murders, and terrorist attacks.
+Around the world cities have experienced violent protests, ideological murders, and terrorist attacks.
 From Hong Kong to Poland protesters are clashing with government law enforcement and protesters on the other side of the issues.
 The images and stories streaming into our homes from around the world can make it seem like the world is on fire and we are all in danger of losing something.
 If not our lives, our livelihoods, our savings, our future dreams and we become scared of these forces outside of our control.